zettadb/kunlun/INSTALL.kunlun.md

 ## V. Add more shards to an existing cluster:

-Note that the server where you run below script must be appended into the pg_hba.conf of every computing nodes of current Kunlun DDC first.
+Note that the server where you run below script must be appended into the pg_hba.conf of every computing nodes of current Kunlun cluster first.
 See section VII. to do this.

-Install more storage shards as above step #2 of preparation phase, then do below to add them into Kunlun DDC 'clust1'.
+Install more storage shards as above step #2 of preparation phase, then do below to add them into the Kunlun cluster 'clust1'.

 You can add the new computing nodes in the old config file to keep all configs in one file, and do somethig like: